GaziYucel/latexConverter/README.md

 The plugin for OJS 3.3 that allows to convert articles in Latex to PDF format.

+## Requirements
+- PHP 8.0,8.1
+- TexLive for your platform

 ## Manual installation of the plugin
 ```shell
 git clone https://github.com/GaziYucel/latexConverter
 ```
+Alternatively, you can download the latest release or download the code with the option 'Download ZIP'.
+Extract the downloaded file to `./plugins/generic/latexConverter`.

 ## Configuration of the plugin
 - Login in your OJS instance as an Administrator or Manager